-To focus on whether specific B. cinerea isolates may be sensitive to domestication, we tried a Wilcoxon and ANOVA approach.
+To focus on whether specific B. cinerea isolates may be sensitive to domestication, we applied a Wilcoxon and ANOVA approach.
 The Wilcoxon signed-rank test to compare the rank of mean lesion size of all the B. cinerea isolates on wild versus domestic tomato was significant (Wilcoxon signed-rank test, W = 5946, p-value = 0.002) (Figure R3).
-This suggests that in addition to the two highly domestication sensitive isolates that there is a broader pattern of B. cinerea specialization to tomato domestication.
 We also conducted single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment, and found two isolates with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure R4F).
 These included one of the highly virulent isolates (Fd2), and one of the largely saprophytic isolates (Rose), suggesting that B. cinerea genetic response to tomato domestication is not dependent on isolate virulence.
 Both of these isolates were more virulent on domesticated than on wild tomato.
+These results suggests that B. cinerea populations contain both highly domestication sensitive isolates and a broader pattern of specialization to tomato domestication.

 Quantitative Genetics of Pathogen Virulence on Tomato

-Genetic variation within B. cinerea had a large effect on virulence on tomato and interacted with tomato domestication.
+Genetic variation within B. cinerea had a large effect on virulence on tomato and interacted with tomato domestication (Table 1).
 This suggests that there is genetic variation within the pathogen in which some alleles enhance and other alleles decrease virulence depending upon the plant’s genotype.
 To identify variable pathogen genes controlling differential virulence across plant genotypes, we conducted a GWA mapping analysis within the pathogen.
 Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA using the model-corrected least-squared mean virulence measured on each tomato genotype as separate traits.
 We used a ridge-regression approach in combination with 272,672 SNPs from B. cinerea to estimate the phenotypic effects across the genome (Shen, Alam et al. , Corwin, Copeland et al. , Corwin, Subedy et al. , Francisco, Joseph et al.).
 To determine significance of SNP effects, we permuted phenotypes 1000 times to calculate 95, 99, and 99.9% effect size thresholds within each plant host.